 Communication orders can share some characteristics with procedure orders, having frequency, applicable time interval(s) and process details.
-However, they will not generate a task for nursing or allied health and currently do not appear on reports.

 While most communication orders bear a "Nursing Communication" label, there are some that relate to dietician or other allied health actions.
 A Order Search for "communication" will find all.

 The "comments" field should be used to provide instructions; a "hard stop" because there is no point to a communication order without provision of instructions.